margaritahumanitarian/helpmespeak/README.md

 ### 3. Setup .evn file

-create a `.env` file in the root directory of the project and paste the content of [`.env.example`](https://github.com/margaritahumanitarian/helpmespeak/blob/main/.env.example) in the newly created `.env` file.
+create a `.env` file in the root directory of the project and paste the content of the [`.env.example`](https://github.com/margaritahumanitarian/helpmespeak/blob/main/.env.example) in the newly created `.env` file.
 Replace `YOUR_API_KEY` with your `openAI API`

-**Note:** You can get your Api Key from *https://beta.openai.com/account/api-keys*
+**Note:** You can get your API Key from *https://beta.openai.com/account/api-keys*

 ## Usage